bigrivi/better_crud/README.md

-# Better CRUD Lib For FastAPI
+# A better CRUD library for FastAPI